SerenityOS/serenity/Documentation/Kernel/DevelopmentGuidelines.md

 An exception to this is when there's simply no way to propagate the error code to the userland program.
-Maybe it's a `ATAPort` (in the IDE ATA code) that asynchronously tries to handle reading data from the harddrive, but because of the async operation, we can't send the `errno` code back to userland, so we what we do is to ensure that internal functions still use the `ErrorOr<>` return type, and in main calling function, we use other meaningful infrastructure utilities in the Kernel to indicate that the operation failed.
+Maybe it's a `ATAPort` (in the IDE ATA code) that asynchronously tries to handle reading data from the harddrive, but because of the async operation, we can't send the `errno` code back to userland, so what we do is to ensure that internal functions still use the `ErrorOr<>` return type, and in main calling function, we use other meaningful infrastructure utilities in the Kernel to indicate that the operation failed.